-Sunflowers (Helianthus annuus) add boldness and rich color to cut flower arrangements.
+Sunflowers (Helianthus spp.) add boldness and rich color to cut flower arrangements, and knowing how to care for cut sunflowers can keep those arrangements beautiful for longer.
 Fragrance-free, sunflowers are a good choice for indoor areas where a strong perfume can be overwhelming.
-For a long-lasting bouquet, give special attention to hydration, both before and after cutting your sunflowers.
-Using preservatives can extend the life of your flowers, which generally last a week or more at room temperature.
+For a long-lasting bouquet, give special attention to hydration, both before and after cutting sunflowers from your flower garden.
+Using a floral preservative can extend the life of your flowers, which generally last a week or more at room temperature.

 The morning you plan to cut your flowers, fill a clean bucket half full of warm water, between 100 and 110 degrees Fahrenheit.
-Using a clean, sharp knife, cut sunflowers in the morning before 10 a.m.
+Using a clean, sharp knife or garden shears, cut sunflowers in the morning before 10 a.m. but after the dew dries.
 Cut the stems approximately 30 inches long, and place them immediately in the bucket of water.
 Keep the bucket in the shade, if possible, while you cut your flowers.

 Condition the Flowers

 Bring the bucket of cut sunflowers inside.
 For optimal results, prepare another bucket of water with holding preservative.
-To make a holding solution, use a floral preservative containing sucrose for energy, an acidifying agent to balance the pH level and aid hydration and an antimicrobial agent, to prevent stem clogs.
+To make a holding solution, use a floral preservative containing sucrose for energy, an acidifying agent to balance the pH level and aid hydration and an antimicrobial agent, to prevent stem clogs from bacterial growth.
 Mix the solution according to the manufacturer's instructions, as underdosing flowers results in little or no increase in vase life, and overdosing causes damage to flowers.

 Arrange the Sunflowers